-Xylene: This chemical has a sweet scent that naturally occurs in petroleum and coal and can be found in aviation fuel, gasoline, and cigarette smoke.
+Xylene: This sweet scent naturally occurs in petroleum and coal and can be found in aviation fuel, gasoline, and cigarette smoke.
 It is often found together with benzene, toluene, and ethylbenzene to group together what’s known as “BTEX” chemicals.

 Phthalates: These endocrine-disrupting chemicals are commonly used in air fresheners (as well as other fragranced personal care products like soap and shampoo).
-In these types of goods, phthalates are commonly used to make fragrances last longer.
-However, you’ll never see phthalates listed on the ingredient label because they’re (legally) hidden under the term “fragrance.”
-Phthalates can have many serious downstream effects, including fertility problems, developmental/reproductive issues, and cancer.
+In these types of goods, phthalates are used to make fragrances last longer.
+However, you’ll rarely see phthalates listed on the ingredient label because they’re (legally) hidden under the term “fragrance.”
+Phthalates can have many serious downstream effects, including fertility problems, developmental/reproductive harm, and cancer.

 Other Allergens and Mystery Ingredients: It’s not just phthalates that can be hidden under the “fragrance loophole,” however.
-Under U.S. law, there are about 4,000 different chemicals that manufacturers can include in their product under the simple word “fragrance” (or “parfum”).
+Under U.S. law, there are over 3,500 different chemicals that manufacturers can include in their products under the simple word “fragrance” (or “parfum”).

 Many of these ingredients are perfectly safe, while others of them including endocrine disruptors (like phthalates, referenced above), carcinogens, and allergens.
-This makes it practically impossible for consumers to take control over what they’re consuming.
+This makes it practically impossible for consumers to control what they consume.

 Other VOCs: People use the acronym “VOC” to refer to “volatile organic compounds.”
-It’s a blanket term for lots of different types of chemicals that can easily vaporize at room temperature, potentially resulting in more air pollution.
+It’s a blanket term for many different chemicals that can easily vaporize at room temperature, potentially resulting in more air pollution.

-It should be noted that pretty much all air fresheners (even the natural ones) have VOCs in them (that’s even how some of them work, by releasing VOCs into the air).
+It should be noted that almost all air fresheners (even the natural ones) have volatile organic compounds (that’s even how some of them work by releasing VOCs into the air).
 But some VOCs are safe, while others can be toxic.
-(Those are the ones most people think of when they hear the term “VOC”!)
+(Those are the ones most people think of when they hear the term “VOC.”)

 One 2011 study in Environmental Health Perspectives tested 25 different home products that included air fresheners and detected an astounding 133 different VOCs.
 Close to half the products generated at least one of 24 carcinogenic pollutants.
-You can read more about VOCs here.
+You can read more about volatile organic compounds (VOCs) here.

 Air Freshener Poisoning Symptoms

-Air fresheners can bring about a number of health concerns, whether they’re inhaled, make contact with the skin, or are ingested.
-These poisoning symptoms can either take place over the long-term or in the short-term.
+Air fresheners can bring about several health concerns, whether inhaled, make contact with the skin, or ingested.
+These poisoning symptoms can either take place over the long or short term.
 Some of the more acute symptoms can include: